sfeichtenschlager/endless-runner/README.md

 To reduce the size of the Unity project files in the repository, only Assets, Packages and ProjectSettings have been added.
 Any needed files should be there.

 ## Working instructions
+You'll have to work in the Windows Command Line.
 First, clone the repository into a folder using `git clone https://github.com/sfeichtenschlager/endless-runner/`.
+When finished editing the project, use `git add .` to add all files.
+Then use `git commit -m "Input here what you did"` to commit the files and add information about the edit.
+At last, use `git push` to save the changes.
+Use `git pull` before editing the files again to get the newest version.